About Quilt Israel

 Since I started quilting, I have been looking for fabric stores to buy great designer fabrics from, in Israel.
 I got impatient with waiting for it, so I decided to do it myself.

-Currently, I’m only working with FreeSpirit Fabrics, but they have the best designers, so that’s perfect for me.
-Who can go wrong with Tula Pink and the Kaffe Fasset Collective?
+I started with FreeSpirit Fabrics, because they have the best designers, which was perfect for me.
+Who can go wrong with Tula Pink and the Kaffe Fassett Collective?

 Hope you enjoy your shopping experience!

 In 2016, the most amazing thing happened to me.
 I became a grandmother.
 In preparation for the blessed event, I decided that I wanted to do more grandmother-like things.
 That is when I started quilting.

 My first quilt was a baby quilt for my grandson.
 After that, I was hooked.
 If a day goes by without cutting or piecing or quilting, I’m not a happy camper.

 I come from a long line of crafters.
 My mother is well known for her knitting.
 My grandmother was an expert crocheter.
 I’ve tried both of them, and I’m okay at them, but they aren’t my passion.